ycechungAI/goose/documentation/docs/guides/cli-providers.md

 ---

-CLI providers offer a powerful way to integrate Goose with existing AI tool subscriptions while maintaining the benefits of Goose's session management and extension ecosystem.
+CLI providers offer a powerful way to integrate Goose with existing AI tool subscriptions while maintaining the benefits of Goose's session management.
 They're particularly valuable for users with existing subscriptions who want to maximize their investment while gaining access to Goose's capabilities.